PRL-PRG/prl-prg.github.io/publications.md

 <!-- July 16-18 -->
 - **Tests from Traces: Automated Unit Test Extraction for R**  <!-- new line -->
   Filip Křikava, Jan Vitek <!-- new line -->
   In International Symposium on Software Testing and Analysis (ISSTA'18) <!-- new line -->
+  (to appear)
 <!--
   [[PDF]]()
   [[DOI]]()